 The Pro-Palestine protesters who showed up outside of Adas Torah synagogue on Sunday were not primarily protesters – they were combatants engaged in an act of war.
 Because they blocked entry to the synagogue, they were creating a blockade, which is an act of war.

-I would be happy to see people engaged in blockades get the death penalty.
+I would be happy to see people engaged in blockades get the death penalty (if the blockade created innocent deaths).
 You execute a few and the rest will get the message.

-I would want the same result for any group illegally executing a blockade in a first-world nation, including for Jews who blockaded a mosque or church or a public thoroughfare.
+I would want the same result for any group illegally executing a blockade, including for Jews who blockaded a mosque or church or a public street.

 Alexander Orbuch writes in the WSJ: